epimed/epimed.github.io/index.md

 13 - 17 April 2020

+Welcome to Session 4 of EpiMed Open Course introducing AI for omics.

+The organization of the session is explained in the video below:
+<a href="https://www.youtube.com/watch?v=6TdYMot9KUo" target="_blank">Presentation of the session and organization notes</a> (17 min, in French)

+The session is structured in 5 theoretical parts with several videos to watch.
+Some of them are optional, depending on your available time and interest.

+For practical part, we can propose you to study with us a use case of leukemia type classification from real transcriptomic data, probably in format of an online meeting or webinar.
+We would like also to organize online meetings for questions and answers sessions.

 ### 4.1.
 Introduction to Artificial Intelligence and Machine Learning
 * <a href="https://www.youtube.com/watch?v=Gv9_4yMHFhI" target="_blank">**A Gentle Introduction to Machine Learning**</a> (13 min)
 * <a href="https://www.youtube.com/watch?v=mWlxpvsli0s" target="_blank">Omics data analysis towards precision medicine: a machine learning approach</a> (45 min)